 The Miracles of the Holy Virgin

-Central to the monastery’s and pilgrims’ spiritual life is the Miracle Working Icon of the Holy Virgin.
+Miracle Working Icon of the Holy Virgin.
 It has belonged to it since its creation.
 It attracts many visitors from all over the country who come to pray, share their worries; ask for protection and well-being in life.

-During the early times of the Ottoman rule, the icon was hidden in the territory of Kluviata, where it was found again in the beginning of the XVIIth century and brought back to the monastery.
+Kluviata, where it was found again in the beginning of the XVIIth century and brought back to the monastery.
 On two occasions the icon disappeared by itself only to be found in the same spot by the perplexed monks.
 Following a dream of one of them, it was finally brought back permanently and placed in a special spot, created for it in the cathedral church of the monastery, on the right from the central door, in a separate iconostasis and onto a small platform.
 In this way, it could be accessed by everybody in need.
 Such tales might be part of the mythology surrounding the holy object, but they undoubtedly add to its fame.

 The portrayal of the Holy Virgin is one of ‘tenderness’ (a term, used when baby Christ is gently pressed upon the face of Mary).
 It does have silver and gold repousse cover.
 It is considered that the icon dates back to the XIth century.
 On the side of Our Lady, one can see an inscription: ‘Vlaherniotisa’.
 Most probably, it means that the icon could be a copy of the famous Vlahern Holy Virgin, patroness of Constantinople and protector from unexpected military attacks.